2i2c-org/infrastructure/deployer/README.md

 │                                     /home                                                                            │
-│ exec-hub-shell                      Pop an interactive shell in the hub pod                                          │ │ generate-aws-cluster                Automatically generate the files required to setup a new cluster on AWS          │ │ generate-gcp-cluster                Automatically generate the files required to setup a new cluster on GCP          │ │ generate-helm-upgrade-jobs          Analyse added or modified files from a GitHub Pull Request and decide which      │ │                                     clusters and/or hubs require helm upgrades to be performed for their *hub helm   │ │                                     charts or the support helm chart.                                                │ │ run-hub-health-check                Run a health check on a given hub on a given cluster.
-Optionally check scaling   │ │                                     of dask workers if the hub is a daskhub.                                         │ │ update-central-grafana-datasources  Update a central grafana with datasources for all our prometheuses               │ │ use-cluster-credentials             Pop a new shell authenticated to the given cluster using the deployer's          │ │                                     credentials                                                                      │
+│ exec-hub-shell                      Pop an interactive shell in the hub pod                                          │ │ generate-aws-cluster                Automatically generate the files required to setup a new cluster on AWS          │ │ generate-gcp-cluster                Automatically generate the terraform config file required to setup a new cluster │ │                                     on GCP                                                                           │ │ generate-helm-upgrade-jobs          Analyse added or modified files from a GitHub Pull Request and decide which      │ │                                     clusters and/or hubs require helm upgrades to be performed for their *hub helm   │ │                                     charts or the support helm chart.                                                │ │ run-hub-health-check                Run a health check on a given hub on a given cluster.
+Optionally check scaling   │ │                                     of dask workers if the hub is a daskhub.                                         │ │ start-docker-proxy                  Proxy a docker daemon from a remote cluster to local port 23760.                 │ │ update-central-grafana-datasources  Update a central grafana with datasources for all our prometheuses               │ │ use-cluster-credentials             Pop a new shell authenticated to the given cluster using the deployer's          │ │                                     credentials                                                                      │